-Alzheimer’s Disease is the most common irreversible cause of dementia, accounting for 50 percent to 70 percent of all dementia cases.
+Alzheimer's Disease is the most common irreversible cause of dementia, accounting for 50% to 70% of all dementia cases.

 Alzheimer’s is caused by abnormal deposits of protein in the brain that destroys the cells in parts of the brain that control memory and mental functions.

 A leading scientific hypothesis on the origins of Alzheimer’s indicates that beta amyloids accumulate and that this is the primary underlying disease mechanism driving its progression.
 Beta amyloids are proteins that create plaque-like deposits in the brain.
 They accumulate gradually and progressively as a result of the production and clearance of peptides being imbalanced.

 It is only when neuronal loss progresses, and it reaches a certain threshold that the clinical symptoms of Alzheimer’s start to appear, and because beta amyloid build-up happens gradually over time, it can take between 10 and 20 years before an individual begins to show any visible signs of the disease.